lunij/Sourcery/guides/Writing templates.md

 ## Swift templates

-Swift templates syntax is very similar to EJS:

 - Control flow with `<% %>`
 - Output value with `<%= %>`
 - Trim extra new line after control flow tag with `-%>`